acceptableEngineering/nf-firebot/README.md

 As many first responders are now using ANF-FireBot (see "Live Demo" above):

 THIS FREE SOFTWARE AND THE FULLY-OPERATIONAL INSTALLATION ("ANF FIREBOT") ARE PROVIDED WITHOUT WARRANTY WHATSOEVER.
 THE DEVELOPER(S), VOLUNTEER(S), AND OTHERS CANNOT BE HELD RESPONSIBLE FOR FALSE REPORTS, MISSED EVENTS/REPORTS, SERVICE OUTAGES, OR OTHER ISSUES.
 YOU SHOULD CONTINUE TO FOLLOW YOUR ORGANIZATION'S PROTOCOLS, TREATING THE INFORMATION PROVIDED BY FIREBOT AS ANECDOTAL.

+NF-FIREBOT IS FREE TO USE, OPEN SOURCE SOFTWARE AND IS NOT AFFILIATED WITH WILDCAD, WILDWEB, WILDWEB-E, ETC.